Man Up | Ep. 218 • November 2, 2017

 I think I’ve said the same thing three times already.
 We’ll keep it short.
 Pretty straightforward, but I think it’s a problem that a lot of guys have when they’re in their 20s coming into their early-30s, thinking that their job as a man is to bring home the bread.
 A lot of them have these old-fashioned ideas.
 You know how the exponential growth of information in the digital age?
 It’s happened for sexual values and lifestyles.
 Lifestyles are a big deal, like travel, health and wellness; they’ve changed a lot recently.

 Recently as in the amount of change in lifestyles that occured in the last 300 years has been dwarfed by the amount of changes in lifestyles in the past 5 years.
-300 years versus 5 years, in terms of the availability of certain Uber, Airbnb, food deliverites, Amazon, what’s happened.
+300 years versus 5 years, in terms of the availability of certain like Uber, Airbnb, food deliveries, Amazon, what’s happening?
 These have changed people’s lifestyles.
 And now, people who used to be thinking they had to settle down and have kids, have actually the freedom – like I do now – to actually live this life where they’re just travelling all the time.

 Today, after I film this, we’re going to probably lounge at the pool while I read.
 After that, we’re going to move to another hotel suite by the river.
 Maybe I’ll shoot another episode so you can see that there.
 After a couple of nights there, we’re going to move to another suite back up the other area of town.
 We’re always bouncing around.
 We love it.
 It’s fun, and I’m 40 now.